corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /warning >}}

-A reference input state is added to a transaction as a `ReferencedStateAndRef`.
-A `ReferencedStateAndRef` can be obtained from a `StateAndRef` by calling the `StateAndRef.referenced()` method which returns a `ReferencedStateAndRef`.
+The reference input state is represented by the `ReferencedStateAndRef` object.
+It is obtained from the `StateAndRef` by calling `StateAndRef.referenced()`.

 {{< tabs name="tabs-3" >}}
 {{% tab name="kotlin" %}}